 Not decoupled countries (0 to 45º).
 Countries that need to increase their energy consumption at least in the same or greater percentage that the increase of the achieved HDI value. (e.g. NOR: HDI +3%, TPEF +11%, DI 17º)

 Reduction of HDI (0º to -180º).
 In this case two different subsections could be distinguished.
 Firstly, there is a scenario where energy consumption increases, and secondly one where consumption decreases.
 This last situation might happen in cases such as wars or deep national crisis.
-Eventually, in high-developed countries, a momentary soft decrease of HDI could be justified in order to achieve planned energy reductions. (e.g. : HDI -6%, TPEF -30%, DI -168º)
+Eventually, in high-developed countries, a momentary soft decrease of HDI could be justified in order to achieve planned energy reductions. (e.g. SYR: HDI -6%, TPEF -30%, DI -168º)

 Results